Understanding the Presidential Election

 Why do we use such a roundabout way to select a president?
 It is tradition mostly.
 There are some pros to the Electoral College, as states with small populations don’t get wholly ignored.
 It is still possible to win an election without winning any of the most populated states.
 Most major presidential candidates make a point to visit as many states as possible, even those that don’t hold many electors.
 Perhaps in a strict popular vote system, candidates would spend most of their time visiting large cities and metropolitan areas, ignoring those living in rural areas or less densely populated towns.

 There are criticisms of the Electoral College.
 The main one is that it allows for a scenario where a candidate can win the most individual votes but still lose the election.
-This is how George W. Bush defeated Al Gore in the 2000 election for U.S President.
+This is how George W. Bush defeated Al Gore in the 2000 election for U.S. President.
 Mr. Gore won 50,999,897 million total votes but only gained 266 electors.
 President Bush only won 50,456,002 total votes but finished with 271 electors and was therefore elected president.

 The other criticism is that some states end up with too much power in this system.
 Presidential candidates spend a lot of time campaigning in so-called swing states like Ohio, Florida and Pennsylvania.
 Support for the two major political parties (Republican and Democrat) are almost even in these states and they tend to have many independent voters who can be persuaded to vote for either side.
 These states receive a remarkable amount of news reporting, polling and attention from candidates during an election season.
+Indeed, many political reporters point to Clinton’s relative lack of campaigning in the Midwest as a primary cause of her narrow loss of the popular vote in those states.

 Polls done on American voters have found that most people would like the Electoral College to be disbanded and the president to be selected by a popular vote.
-To do so would require a lengthy process to amend the U.S constitution so it is likely here to stay for the foreseeable future.
+To do so would require a lengthy process to amend the U.S. constitution so it is likely here to stay for the foreseeable future.

 Learn about life abroad